rmosolgo/rmosolgo.github.io/source/_posts/2015-03-11-building-up-vs-building-out.markdown

 A  B  C     D  E  F
 ```

-Your program has grown "horizontally".
+Your program has grown "out".
 It has more objects, but each one is doing a small job.

 This way, your existing views stay simple.
 The new views can be equally simple.
 Hopefully, recycled code can be shared between views!